-Mountain biking in Hurricane, Utah has become increasingly popular over the past few years.
-With amazing views out of Zion National Park, super fun slickrock riding on Gooseberry Mesa, and fast, flowy stretches of singletrack, Hurricane is a must-visit destination for any rider.
+Mountain biking in Hurricane, Utah, has exploded in popularity over the last few years—and for good reason.
+This desert gem offers stunning views of Zion National Park, super fun slickrock trails on Gooseberry Mesa, and fast, flowy singletrack.
+I’ve come back to ride the trails in Hurricane several times now and it’s a bucket-list destination for any mountain biker.

 - Mileage: 24 miles (depending on where you start)